-As Android gains even greater market share, its users need a way to determine if personal information is leaked by third-party applications.
-Whereas iOS incorporates a review and approval process, Android relies on user regulation and a permissions model that limits applications' access to restricted resources.
+Android users need a way to determine if applications are leaking their personal information.
+Whereas Apple's App Store incorporates a review and approval process, Android markets relies on user regulation and reviews.
+Android uses a permissions model that limits applications' access to restricted resources.
 Our primary goal was to analyze privacy violations in Android applications.
-Along the way, we identified a mapping between API methods and the permissions they require, created a tool to discover the permissions an application requires, accumulated a database of over 23,000 Android applications and detected over 9000 potential privacy leaks in over 3,200 applications.
+Along the way, we identified a mapping between API methods and the permissions they require, created a tool to discover the permissions an application requires, accumulated a database of almost 29000 Android applications and detected over 9000 potential privacy leaks in over 7400 applications.